 Levels of quercetin in foods are affected by storage, preparation and even the original growing conditions.
 Light stimulates the production of quercetin and studies have shown higher levels of quercetin in plants exposed to a greater amount of UV-radiation, adding weight to the theory that quercetin is produced by plants as a defence mechanism against UV exposure.4 Interesting then to consider that an apple picked from the top of a fruit tree might contain more quercetin than one picked from the lower branches covered in shade!

 Quercetin – How does it support immune health?

 Along with other flavonoids, quercetin has been shown to have antiviral, antimicrobial, antioxidant, anti-proliferative and anti-allergic effects.
 One of the most common reasons people turn to quercetin is to help with symptoms of seasonal allergic rhinitis (hayfever).
 Several studies have found quercetin to be a useful anti-inflammatory support and to improve survival and decrease cell damage in a mouse model of sepsis.5-7

-Quercetin’s role in immune health has made it a topic of heightened interest over the past year, as much attention has been paid to natural substances that have the potential to modulate the immune response.
+Quercetin’s role in immune health has made it a topic of heightened interest certainly over the past few years, as much attention has been given to natural substances that have the potential to modulate the immune response.
 More specifically, the Sars-CoV-2 virus has been shown to activate the NLRP3 inflammasome – a part of the innate immune system which may lead to uncontrolled release of pro-inflammatory cytokines, ‘cytokine storm’, and potentially to severe damage of the respiratory epithelium.8 Therefore, natural compounds that have the potential to regulate the NLRP3 inflammasome are of significant scientific interest.